QualitEye: Public and Privacy-preserving Gaze Data Quality Verification: Experiments

-\paragraph{Datasets' discrepencies} Although the GazeCapture and MPIIFaceGaze datasets are widely used in gaze research, they differ significantly in terms of data collection methodology, device settings, environmental conditions, and participant demographics.
+Although the GazeCapture and MPIIFaceGaze datasets are widely used in gaze research, they differ significantly in terms of data collection methodology, device settings, environmental conditions, and participant demographics.
 As shown in Table \ref{tab:MCC_participant} and Figure \ref{fig:MCC_person}, our method was able to successfully disentangle gaze direction and head poses within the same dataset, regardless of the appearance differences such as the different participants (1400 vs 15), demographics (diverse range of age vs university students), and background and lightning conditions (outdoor vs indoor) in GazeCapture and MPIIFaceGaze, respectively.
 The performance slightly degrades for head pose since the GazeCapture dataset was self-collected by participants using mobile devices (iOS phones and tablets), leading to a high variation in head pose due to uncontrolled conditions.
 It was also annotated with gaze points that are less precise due to mobile device limitations.
 Meanwhile, the MPIIFaceGaze dataset was recorded using laptops with a front-facing camera in indoor setups.
 This led to limited head pose variation and precise annotations due to controlled lab settings.
 Hence, the GazeCapture dataset is larger, more variable, and more general, and the same domain was used to train the VAE, hence the better performance.

 Nonetheless, QualitEye mainly relies on a reference dataset for comparison.
-Therefore, as shown in Table \ref{tab:MCC_cross}, \methodName~ also succeeds at comparing different domains (i.e. datasets) but mainly fails in cases where a sample in one dataset does not have a matching sample in the other dataset when comparing ground-truth labels (i.e. outliers), as shown in Figure \ref{fig:dist}.
-Therefore, in practice, a careful consideration of the reference dataset that captures all the desired requirements is recommended.
+Therefore, as shown in Table \ref{tab:MCC_cross} and Figure \ref{fig:dist}, \methodName~ also succeeds at comparing different domains (i.e. datasets) but mainly fails in cases where a sample in one dataset does not have a matching sample in the other dataset when comparing ground-truth labels (i.e. outliers).
+In practice, carefully selecting a reference dataset that meets all requirements is recommended.

-\paragraph{\textbf{Privacy-preserving gaze data quality verification}}
+\subsubsection{\textbf{Privacy-preserving gaze data quality verification}}